Nachiket497/Nachiket497/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- Pursuing 2nd year of Under Graduation at **Visvesvarya Nation Institute of Techonology ,Nagpur** in Electronics and Communication Engineering .
+- Pursuing 2nd year of Under Graduation at **Visvesvarya National Institute of Techonology ,Nagpur** in Electronics and Communication Engineering .
+- I am also a part of @IvLabs (Robotics Club of VNIT )
 - Currently Working on the Controls of Robotics but also interested in IOT .
-- My current project is [Manipulation of The Robotic Arm ( Manipulation) ](https://github.com/IvLabs/manipulation)
+- My current project is [Manipulation of The Robotic Arm ( Manipulator ) ](https://github.com/IvLabs/manipulation)

 [![Nachiket's GitHub stats](https://github-readme-stats.vercel.app/api?username=Nachiket497)](https://github.com/Nachiket497/github-readme-stats)